omaarelsherif/RAG-Chatbot-using-LangChain-OpenAI-and-ChromaDB/README.md

 ---

-## 📥 Ingest Documents
+## Ingest Documents

-Run this script once to process PDFs and build the vector database:
+Run this script once to process the PDF and build the vector database:

 ```bash
 python ingest_data.py